Animal & Veterinary

 FDA has reviewed many cases of medication errors in people in an effort to prevent these mistakes.
 CVM’s Office of Surveillance and Compliance began a similar initiative to prevent medication errors in animals.
 As a result of this initiative, the Office of Surveillance and Compliance has identified reports of medication errors in animals that are similar to the medication errors in people.
 Fortunately, medication errors are preventable.
 By applying the lessons learned from human medicine to veterinary medicine, veterinarians can avoid making similar mistakes in animals.

 An adverse drug event, also called an adverse drug experience or ADE, is an undesired side effect associated with the use of a drug, or a lack of a desired effect (the drug does not do what it is supposed to do).
 A medication error may result in an ADE.
 Veterinarians and pet owners are encouraged to report to CVM all ADEs, including those caused by medication errors.
 ADE reports help CVM determine the frequency and severity of medication errors in animals.
 The information collected from ADE reports can also help CVM develop education outreach programs aimed at preventing medication mistakes in animals.

 Instructions on how to report an ADE can be found on CVM’s Web site at: http://www.fda.gov/AnimalVeterinary/SafetyHealth/ReportaProblem/ucm055305.htm

 1For ISMP’s complete list of error-prone abbreviations, see http://www.ismp.org/Tools/errorproneabbreviations.pdf

 Many thanks to John D. Baker, DVM and Margarita Brown, DVM, MS for their insightful contributions.
-Dr. Baker is the Director of the Division of Veterinary Product Safety and Dr. Brown is a Pharmacovigilance Liaison in the Division of Surveillance.
+Dr. Baker is the Director of the Division of Veterinary Product Safety and Dr. Brown is the Pharmacovigilance Liaison in the Division of Veterinary Product Safety.